xbeat/Machine-Learning/README.md

 Regression Decision Trees are a powerful machine learning technique used for predicting continuous numerical values.
 They combine the simplicity of decision trees with the ability to handle regression tasks, making them versatile for various real-world applications.

+## Handling Outliers in Python

+Introduction to Outliers

+Outliers are data points that significantly differ from other observations in a dataset.
+They can arise due to various reasons such as measurement errors, natural variability, or exceptional cases.
+Identifying and handling outliers is crucial for maintaining data integrity and ensuring accurate analysis results.

 ## Contrastive Learning with Python

 Introduction to Contrastive Learning

 Contrastive Learning is a machine learning technique that aims to learn representations by comparing similar and dissimilar samples.
 It's particularly useful in self-supervised learning scenarios where labeled data is scarce.
 This approach encourages the model to bring similar samples closer in the embedding space while pushing dissimilar samples apart.

+## Self-Attention Network Architecture in Python

+Introduction to Self-Attention Networks

+Self-Attention Networks are a fundamental component of modern deep learning architectures, particularly in natural language processing.
+They allow models to weigh the importance of different parts of the input data dynamically, leading to more effective learning of complex relationships.

 ## Pros and Cons of Gradient Boosting in Python